jaalsh/java-maze-algorithms/README.md

 ## Notes

+### Aldous-Broder
+  * **Warning:** This algorithm is never guaranteed to finish generating a maze.
+It will most likely get stuck for a long time before it completes generation, if it does even terminate.

 ### Growing Tree
   * Could use stack to always get "newest" cell or queue to always get "oldest" cell